We have an office staff, representatives at international bodies, as well as occasional volunteers. Staff can be reached via our Contact page.

-He has a BSc (hons) in psychology, a diploma in childhood and youth studies and is currently completing a master’s dissertation in human rights law focusing on the approach of international human rights institutions to so-called ‘blasphemy’ laws.
+He has a BSc (hons) in psychology, a diploma in childhood and youth studies and master’s in human rights law, in which he researched the approach of the European Court of Human Rights and the United Nations’ approach to so-called ‘blasphemy laws’.

 |Bob Churchill – Director of Communications and Campaigns|

 As well as managing our communications strategy and online presence, Bob coordinates campaigns including IHEU’s contribution to the End Blasphemy Laws campaign, and serves as editor of the IHEU Freedom of Thought Report, which monitors the rights, legal status and discrimination against non religious people around the world.